Fourty-three years ago, Pat Craig had an audacious idea to rescue exotic

 Along with donations, an unexpected partner has helped ease the financial burden for the sanctuary.
-It takes 80,000 pounds of food per week to feed all the animals living at the Wild Animal Sanctuary.
-Four years ago, a large national food retailer began donating this critical amount of food at no charge.
-It’s surplus food that would otherwise end up in landfills.
+It takes 100,000 pounds of food per week to feed all the animals living at the Wild Animal Sanctuary.
+A number of years ago, a large national food retailer began donating this critical amount of food at no charge.
+It’s surplus food that is still in-date, not damaged or degraded, but would otherwise end up in landfills.

-To collect the food, which amounted to $7.8 million in retail value last year, the sanctuary employs two full-time drivers to visit 63 retail food stores in Colorado twice per week.
-They load the food up to two refrigerated trucks and drive it to the sanctuary’s 3,500-foot nutrition center.
+To collect the food, which amounted to $10.1 million in retail value last year, the Sanctuary employs five full-time drivers to visit 103 retail food stores in Colorado twice per week.
+They load the food into refrigerated trucks and drive it to each of the Sanctuary’s Carnivore Nutrition Centers.